 In addition to this checklist of essentials, you will probably be required to get renter’s insurance, and Lemonade is easy to use.

 Note: We are a reader-supported site and receive compensation from purchases made through some of the links in this post.

-1. Coffee maker
+1. Keurig coffee maker (Target)

 You will need to buy dishes for your first college apartment.
-I recommend sturdy dishes if you are living with a group of people and don’t want to worry about things breaking.
-This set of 20 dishes are microwave and dishwasher safe!
-BTW, you might want to even buy a few extra bowls as you will eat and heat up more things in a bowl than you can imagine.
+I recommend unbreakable ones if you live with a group of people and don’t want to worry about anything too fragile.
+This set of 12 plates and bowls is microwavable and dishwasher-safe.

 7. Gadgets and basic supplies

 Outfitting your kitchen with essential gadgets will make a big difference when cooking.
 Oven mitts, dish towels, a can opener, a spatula, corkscrew, aluminum foil, plastic wrap, wax paper, and spices (especially salt and pepper).

 Cleaning supplies are always handy to have!
 Especially if you are living with others, having cleaning supplies in the kitchen is so helpful so people can clean up after themselves.
 You want to include paper towels, garbage bags, a mop, a broom, an all-purpose cleaner, Lysol wipes, sponges, hand soap, and dish soap.

 Having a TV makes living in an apartment more cohesive.
 My housemates and I tried to do a movie night at least once a month where everyone was there and with lots of snacks.
 This TLC TV gets excellent reviews, especially for the price.